IgniteUI/igniteui-docfx/en/components/combo-remote.md

 > A service needs to be included as a provider.

 ### Handling Selection
-When using a combo bound to remote data loaded in chunks and dealing with a more complex data type (e.g. objects), it is necessary to define a `valueKey`.
-As stated in the [combo topic](combo.md#data-value-and-display-properties), when no `valueKey` is specified, the combo will try to handle selection by `equality (===)`.
+When using a combobox bound to remote data loaded in chunks and dealing with a more complex data type (e.g. objects), it is necessary to define a `valueKey`.
+As stated in the [combobox topic](combo.md#data-value-and-display-properties), when no `valueKey` is specified, the combobox will try to handle selection by `equality (===)`.
 Since the objects that will be marked as selected will not be the same as the object that are continuously loaded, the selection will fail.

 > [!Note]
-> When binding a combo to remote data, make sure to specify a `valueKey`, representing a property that is unique to each item.
+> When binding a combobox to remote data, make sure to specify a `valueKey`, representing a property that is unique to each item.

-When the combo is bound to remote data, setting value/selected items through API will only take into account the items that are loaded in the current chunk.
+When the combobox is bound to remote data, setting value/selected items through API will only take into account the items that are loaded in the current chunk.
 If you want to set an initial value, make sure those specific items are loaded before selecting.

 ## API Summary
 <div class="divider--half"></div>